 Let’s see how we can manage these sites using a single dashboard.

-There are few WordPress plugins that can manage Multiple WordPress sites from one dashboard.
-In my opinion, managing WordPress sites with MainWP can be the best option here.
+There are few WordPress plugins that can help you manage multiple WordPress sites from one dashboard.
+In my opinion, managing WordPress sites with MainWP can be the best option.
 In this tutorial, we will explore the features of MainWP and how one can easily utilize them.

 Features of MainWP